Kostassoid/lethe/README.md

 ## Usage

 `lethe` is a CLI (command-line interface).
-Run it without parameters or use `help` command to dispay usage information.
+Run it without parameters or use `help` command to display usage information.

 ```
 lethe help